This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Billabong is not just about relaxing at the retreat and then being set off home to get all wound up again.
 It is all about teaching you how to integrate yoga into your life when you return.
 Small changes are all that is needed.

-Paul taught us an easy 7 minute daily practice.
+Paul taught us an easy 7 minute daily practice in the yoga studio.
 He has discovered over the years that most people feel they can only manage this amount of time.